Deutsche Bank to defend capital increase at annual meeting

 Announcing the hike, Deutsche diluted and delayed its turnaround targets originally set for 2015, pleading for patience as the bank, like many of its rivals, struggles to restructure and restore profitability.

 Management has pointed to “tectonic shifts” that have opened opportunities in investment banking.
-European rivals UBS and Barclays have withdrawn from areas such as bond trading where Deutsche believes it can succeed as a big European player on a stage dominated by U.S. rivals like Goldman Sachs and JPMorgan.
+European rivals UBS UBSN.VX and Barclays (BARC.L) have withdrawn from areas such as bond trading where Deutsche believes it can succeed as a big European player on a stage dominated by U.S. rivals like Goldman Sachs (GS.N) and JPMorgan (JPM.N).

 “Whether Deutsche Bank comes out of the financial crisis as a winner in investment banking remains to be seen,” Best said.